US general slips into Iraq for talks to salvage relations

 There were no Patriots or other air defenses in Iraq capable of shooting down ballistic missiles at the time of the Iranian strike.
 No forces were killed, but at least 64 have been diagnosed with traumatic brain injury.

 Thus far, the Iraqis have not approved the request.
+McKenzie said he discussed the issue during his meetings but he declined to provide any details.

-“That is one of the matters we have to work on and work through” with the Baghdad government, Defense Secretary Mark Esper told a recent Pentagon news conference.
-He and Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, have made clear that they want Patriots in Iraq to better protect service members there.
+He said, however, that he believes the threat from Iran and its proxy forces in Iraq, Syria and other areas continues and that “it is a really dangerous time.”
+The Pentagon also believes that continued training and operations are critical to prevent the resurgence of the Islamic State group.

-The United States has more than 6,000 troops in Iraq to train and advise Iraqi security forces in their fight against extremist groups like the Islamic State and to provide protection for those troops.
+During a two-hour stop at al-Asad, he said he talked with troops who went through the missile attack, and due to warning systems were able to take cover.
+He said they told him they couldn’t hear the missiles coming but some on the fringes of the site, “could see warheads falling from the sky in the last five or six seconds.”